-Crispy Gnocchi with Zucchini, Sweet Corn and Basil is a 15 minute dinner recipe that’s fresh, fast, and full of good-for-you ingredients.
+Crispy Gnocchi with Zucchini, Sweet Corn and Basil is a 15 minute dinner recipe that’s fresh and fast.

 I’ve been seeing signs of spring around here lately!

 A few birds have returned and are now happily chirping away when I get up in the morning, the sun seems to hang around a tiny bit longer every afternoon, and somehow, someway, the grass is even greener than it was last summer.
 Now we just need the cicadas back – then we’ll really be back in business!

 I mean, ok, there is an inch of snow in the forecast tonight, but even so, I can’t help but start looking forward to the lighter, more veggie-packed fare I crave around spring and summertime.
 A glorious walk in the 50 degree sunshine yesterday afternoon solidified my feelings, and inspired me to whip up this crazy-good, 15 minute Crispy Gnocchi with Zucchini, Sweet Corn, and Basil for dinner last night.

 You seriously cannot go wrong with the springy, yellow and green combo of tender zucchini, sweet corn, and herby basil tossed with a little bit of cream then paired with crispy, sauteed gnocchi.
 The entire thing comes together in less than 15 minutes, and is packed full of fresh flavors.

 Ben and I both inhaled our bowls, and could have seriously polished off the entire batch in one sitting.
 This is that yummy!

 Start the Crispy Gnocchi with Zucchini, Sweet Corn and Basil with a 16oz package of pre-made gnocchi.
 You can find these at pretty much any grocery store right in the pasta aisle.
 Many grocery stores also sell sweet potato gnocchi, which would be fantastic in here too!